PoCInnovation/Discover/README.md

 # Discovery

-An app to generate knowledge maps from a single keyword.
+An ai app to generate knowledge maps from a single keyword.

 ## How does it work?